Five Ways You Can Lose Your Medicare Benefits

 Due on the 25th of every month, failure to make your premium payments for a month will result in a second notice.
 This notice will give you a deadline by which you must make your payment.
 Continuing to not pay will result in a third delinquent notice.

-If you Medicare coverage is terminated, so will your Medigap, and Part D prescription drug coverage.
+If your Medicare coverage is terminated, your Medigap and Part D prescription drug coverage will also be terminated.
 These insurance policies work in tandem with your Medicare coverage.

 2. Committing Medicare fraud or engaging in "disruptive behavior"